Fox-ML-infrastructure/Fox-v1-infra/README.md

 > **Note:** Personal / academic use is AGPL-3.0. **Company / production use requires a commercial license.**

 Developed and maintained by **Jennifer Lewis**
-Independent Contractor • ML Engineering • Quantitative Research • Systems Architecture
+Independent Contractor • ML Engineering • Cross-Sectional ML Systems • Systems Architecture

 ---------------------------------------------------------------------